Call for Applications

 The eligibility criteria are as follows:

-- Willingness and active commitment to carry out the six-step approach to its completion (e.g., by allocating resources and naming a dedicated focal point of contact, invest own resources to support the activities, communicate and promote the advisory support).
+• Willingness and active commitment to carry out the Six-step Approach to its completion (e.g., by allocating resources and naming a dedicated focal point of contact, invest own resources to support the activities, communicate and promote the advisory support).

-- Applicants should be a registered organisation (and should be able to prove this)
+• Applicants should be a registered organisation (and should be able to prove this)

-- Applicants should be working/located in an emerging market.
+• Applicants should be working/located in an emerging market.

-- Ideally, applicants are already working with CDRFI, either in the initiation phase or the implementation phase
+• Ideally, applicants are already working with CDRFI, either in the initiation phase or the implementation phase

 How to Apply

-The closing date for applications is 14 April 2023, 23:59 CEST.
+The closing date for applications is 15 September 2023, 23:59 CEST.

 For additional information on the advisory services and the application procedure, please contact ines.perezmartinez@insuresilience.org.

-What is gender-smart Monitoring & Evaluation?Gender considerations are relevant to M&E at all steps within the CDRFI ‘programme life cycle’.
+Gender considerations are relevant to M&E at all steps within the CDRFI ‘programme life cycle’.
 It is essential that M&E systems are established at the design stage (i.e., initiating and planning the programme including defining the scope and the theory of change, results framework, and activities) in ways that facilitate the monitoring of gender-differentiated results.
 The M&E system for CDRFI programmes determines what types of data and qualitative information are needed, collected and how they are analysed and used.
-The M&E system should facilitate a reflection on who is participating and benefitting from investments in CDRFI, and whether the engagement is promoting equality and equity during the implementation stage (i.e. the execution of programme activities).
-In turn, the gender-differential impact and potential gender-transformative impact of interventions and/or payouts need to be evaluated during the closure or end of the programme (i.e. to assess medium-term results or outcomes, and impacts).
-Find our more about gender-smart M&E in this step-by-step guidance note.

-TOOLKIT FOR POLICYMAKERS: A GENDER-RESPONSIVE APPROACH FOR CLIMATE AND DISASTER RISK FINANCE AND INSURANCE (CDRFI)This toolkit provides a gender-smart Climate and Disaster Risk Financing and Insurance (CDRFI) policy self-assessment framework to identify and analyse the extent to which gender considerations are integrated into your country’s CDRFI-related policies and where there are gaps.
+This toolkit provides a gender-smart Climate and Disaster Risk Financing and Insurance (CDRFI) policy self-assessment framework to identify and analyse the extent to which gender considerations are integrated into your country’s CDRFI-related policies and where there are gaps.
 This analysis can help you to understand the extent to which gender-based differences in behaviour, risks and vulnerabilities between people are considered within CDRFI-related policies.
 The findings can assist you to understand gender and CDRF-related policy constraints and enablers and inform recommendations to strengthen the gender-responsiveness of these policies.
 These recommendations can be drawn on to develop a gender-smart CDRFI action plan.
 If you work at a regional level, this toolkit will support you to compare gender-smart CDRFI policy actions and gaps between countries at a regional level by aggregating high-level analysis on multiple countries in a given region.
-Find our more about the toolkit for policymakers.